mtakahashi123/MrImputationII/README.md

 # MrImputationII
-R-Package MrImputation II implements the methods proposed by Takahashi (2025) and Takahashi (2026).
+This is a preliminary version of R-Package MrImputation II, which implements the methods proposed by Takahashi (2025) and Takahashi (2026).
-Read "ReadMe20260101.pdf".
+First, take a look at "ReadMe20260101.pdf".
 To use this package, click “Code” and “Download ZIP”.
 After downloading the package, set the working directory in R, and read R-Package MrImputationII using R-function source by either of the following methods.